 More than half of today’s internet traffic lives on mobile devices.
 Of those mobile users, half of them will abandon non-mobile-friendly websites even if they like the company.
 To make matters more pressing, Google’s next search index will prioritize mobile sites over traditional desktop sites.
 For your financial services firm, this means you need to go mobile, or your search rankings and web traffic will suffer.

-If your website is not optimized for mobile, you could be turning away a majority of your web traffic through a poor user experience.
-And once Google rolls out their new index, it could hurt your rankings, causing fewer people to find you.
+If your website is not optimized for mobile, you could be turning away a majority of your web traffic through a poor user experience, and hurt your rankings, causing fewer people to find you.
 Luckily, there are some steps you can take to improve your mobile user experience.

 For example, you can start by creating a custom mobile experience with easy to read content, personalized navigation, and quick links to important pages.
 Website platforms like SquareSpace, WordPress, and Wix.com are all great platforms for quickly creating a mobile-friendly website experience.